 c) The number two style request was for a blazer to be longer and not cut straight across at the hip line.
 To address this, we have focused on designing blazers which are longer as opposed to shorter.
 For awhile - all you could find in stores were short blazers.
 Short blazers aren't for everyone.

-Our founder/designer grew up in the Connecticut River Valley, in a small historic town along the Connecticut River - an easy going place where people stroll down Main Street to the Connecticut River to watch the ducks and sailboats - a place where people often dress nicely yet casually.
-Katherine Hepburn lived a town over, and it would be fair to say her style fit the locale.
-These formative years strongly influenced our founder's sense of style - and obviously - our company's name is derived from this time in her life.
+Our founder/designer grew up in the Connecticut River Valley, in a small historic town along the Connecticut River - an easy going place where people stroll down Main Street to the Connecticut River to watch ducks and sailboats - a place where people dress nicely yet casually.
+Katherine Hepburn lived a town over; it would be fair to say her style fit the locale.
+Classic New England style - whether it's architecture, beach houses or fashion - is understated and minimalistic.
+These formative years influenced our founder's aesthetic sense - and obviously - our company's name is derived from this time in her life.

 A Taste of the Connecticut River Valley (Essex, CT)

-What is upscale casual chic (also known as "smart casual")?
+What is upscale casual (or "smart casual")?
 It's when you mix a tailored dressy element, like one of our blazers, with something informal - like jeans.
-We draw inspiration from Kate Hepburn who embodied feminine strength, who had a strong sense of a unique and relaxed personal style yet who was polished without being fussy - or rather - she was upscale casual chic.
-To be familiar with Kate's aesthetic is to understand ours.
-Our pop up collar on the Kate blazer is a nod to Ms. Hepburn's style.
+We draw inspiration from Kate Hepburn, who had a unique, strong yet relaxed, style.
+She was polished without being fussy.
+The pop up collar on our blazers is a nod to Ms. Hepburn's style.

 We're All About the Curves

-We begin by designing on a full figure woman to ensure fit and style for curves, something women have no matter their size.
+We begin by designing on a full figured woman to ensure fit and style for curves, something women have no matter their size.
 Most designers begin on a size 6 model and then grade for other sizes.
-We do the opposite.
-Women of all sizes have curves, and we want women to feel comfortable and confident in their own skin.
-Our designs are the alternative choice to unshapely, boxy blazers.
+A design for a size 6 woman often doesn't flatter a size 16 woman, so we do the opposite.
+Women of all sizes have curves, and we want women to feel comfortable and confident in their own skins.
+Our designs are the alternative answer to the unshapely boxy blazer.